Mike Ashley Hits the Tables

 His favourite number?
 Number 17.
 He made bets to the tune of £480,000 all around his lucky number, 17, at the Fifty St James Casino in Mayfair (it’s no longer a casino and member’s club- it’s now an “events” space.
 Maybe they went bust?

-The NUFC owner was only at the table for 15 minutes, and left around a million pounds up.
+The NUFC former owner and CEO of Frasers Group Plc (formerly Sports Direct International) was only at the table for 15 minutes, and left around a million pounds up.
 This hit and run strategy is popular with high rollers (the late Kerry Packer used to use it while playing baccarat), and it makes good sense.
 Mike Ashley knew that if he stuck around at the table after winning such a big pot, the casino was highly likely to claw its money back off him.
 So he just left.

 Once he saw the roulette ball fall into the number 17 pocket, he calmly looked the croupier in the eye and said: “That’ll do me, thanks very much,” and headed off with his spoils with the applause from other punters ringing in his ears.
 Cool as a cucumber.